 Danielle Da Silva is an internationally acclaimed and award-winning photographer and director/filmmaker.
 She is Founder and CEO of Photographers Without Borders and is Co-Founder of the Sumatran Wildlife Sanctuary.
-She is also now a Sony Alpha Female Creator-in-Residence.
+She is also now a Sony Alpha Female Creator-in-Residence and is a partner of Profoto Global.
 Her mixed ancestry derives from Central/South Asia, Europe and Micronesia.
 She is also a land and water protector, humanitarian, coach/mentor, writer, and speaker.

 Danielle is most passionate about using storytelling to connect people to themselves, to the earth and to all the beings we share life with.